Adithyan8833/Digital_vlsi_Soc_Design_and_Planning/README.md

 0.108429685 × 100 = 10.84296854 %

 ## DAY 2 — Floorplan
+Floorplanning is the step where the chip’s size is defined and major blocks, I/O pins, and power/ground structures are placed to prepare the design for placement and routing.

 Before starting the floorplanning step, ensure that synthesis has been completed.
 If not, run the synthesis process first.